-Safe Patient Handling Toolkit
+Safe Patient Handling Programs

 Work-related dangers faced by healthcare providers are real and occur frequently.
 Having a safe patient handling program in place can enhance patient care and safety and reduce the risk of employee injuries.
 These resources provide a focus on the key points in healthcare safe patient handling programs.